outdreamer/build-a-cure-1/docs/specific/math_terms.md

 		- inverse

 		- find out method to determine adjacent matrix representations for a particular function, and use it in reverse to determine likely functions for a matrix
+		- alternative methods of framing a matrix:
+			- operator space:
+				- applying operations to vector sets within the vector set & examining the output metrics
+				- example:
+					- ratio space of a matrix includes the output of vector ratios for properties associated with ratios that can be used to describe the vector set

 	- lagrangian: